 XV.
-RECREATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? \boxtimes b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes a) & b) The proposed project does not include the construction of any housing and therefore would not increase the demand for parks or recreational facilities.
-The project also does not include the construction of any new recreational facilities.
+RECREATION Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? $\boxtimes$ b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? $\boxtimes$ a) and b) The proposed project may positively increase the demand for parks or recreational facilities because the goal is for Friendship Park to become the cultural/community center for West Linda.
+The property is currently a park so it will not increase the use of the park more than was what was originally anticipated.